Minxrod/PTC-EmkII/readme.md

 doxygen doxyconfig
 ```

-Note that this is only documentation for the source code, and it is not yet complete.
+Note that this is primarily documentation for the source code.

 # Resources
 ## Tools used